Emanuele-Saccoliti/Gibbs-Kelly/README.md

 <br>

 Posterior samples are obtained using a custom Gibbs sampler.

-the model becomes a weighted Gaussian regression:
+To sample efficiently from the Student-t distribution, the Student-t likelihood could be expressed as a Normal distribution with a specific random variance for each observation.
+The error term can be written as

 ```math
 \varepsilon_{t+h}\mid \lambda_t,\sigma^2
 \sim